Subscribe to Our Newsletter

 c) Is the environment safe?
 If you frequently hear robbery and snatch cases within the vicinity, you might want to take a look somewhere else.

 d) Look around at the overall community.
-Are your neighbours mostly students, families, foreign labours and etc?
+Are your neighbours mostly students, families, foreign labourers etc?
 The community builds the ecosystem of a high-rise residential area.
-You might want to make sure you have a strong community of like minded individuals in your area to maintain a good upkeep.
+You might want to make sure you have a strong community of like minded individuals in your area to maintain good upkeep.

 4. Appreciation

 For property investors, the rate of appreciation plays a major factor.
-Appreciation for high-rise buildings are determined by it’s facilities, livability, accessibility,freehold/leasehold, future development of the property’s area and also, demand and supply.
+Appreciation for high-rise buildings is determined by its facilities, livability, accessibility, freehold/leasehold, future development of the property’s area and also, demand and supply.
 The driving force behind the appreciation value of a high-rise has to be correctly identified less you run the risk of burning a hole in your pocket.

 Continue reading...